EJDiamond/pooches_and_pints/README.md

 #### First Time Visitor Goals

-- a) As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+- a) As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the Manchester group meets.
 - b) As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
 - c) As a First Time Visitor, I want to locate their social media links to see their followings and connect with local people.